-The careful management of operating costs remained a key focus for 2021, while income continued to be impacted by the pandemic.
-As a result the cost to income ratio in 2021 reduced to 12.9%, from 13.8% in 2020.
+The careful management of operating costs remained a key focus for 2022, although an increase in costs was expected with business activities returning to relatively normal levels following the COVID-19 pandemic.
+As a result, the cost to income ratio in 2022 increased to 13.3%, from 12.9% in 2021.